 - Maintaining Relationships: Especially when children are involved, it’s important to maintain at least a cordial relationship with your soon to be ex-spouse.
 Rather than fighting against the other person in order to achieve the best result for yourself in court, a mediated divorce allows you and your spouse to work together to create the best result for both parties.

 In order to ensure that your mediated divorce is handled effectively and efficiently, it’s important to hire a quality mediator to facilitate the process.
-Our Tampa divorce mediation attorneys at Givens Givens Sparks have the experience necessary to help keep your mediated divorce amicable in order to achieve an agreement that both sides are happy with.
-If you are interested in details on the cost, process, and what you can expect, click here to learn how Givens Givens Sparks can help in your mediation.
+Our Tampa divorce mediation attorneys at Robert Sparks Attorneys have the experience necessary to help keep your mediated divorce amicable in order to achieve an agreement that both sides are happy with.
+If you are interested in details on the cost, process, and what you can expect, click here to learn how Robert Sparks Attorneys can help in your mediation.
 You can also call us at (813) 336-3348 if you wish to set up a meeting.